duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

     delegate :form_tag, :text_field_tag, to: 'ActionController::Base.helpers'
   ~~~

+* do not use `form_tag path` without block, since chrome will autoclose tags,
+but IE10 wont.
 * do not name your model with `Template` since there is module `Template`
   somewhere.
 * request object contains a lot of data: